 In 2007, I began to look for a breeder.
 I loved my "kids" dearly, but I had been interested in doing therapy work and competing in obedience and agility for years.
 I could not do that with my rescue girls, no matter how much training and socialization I put them through.
 It just wasn't going to happen.

 In July 2008, I flew to Wisconsin to visit Steven and Susan Scherber of Sunshine Kennels to pick up my first responsibly bred golden retriever puppy.
 I was taking a huge chance with this...spending a lot of money for a dog, agreeing to a contract that I would earn titles on said dog, and actually planning for the first time NOT to neuter an animal in my house.
 It was a big step.
 The Scherbers took a huge chance on me, too.
 I had no show experience, no references...I only had a photo album of life with my girls and a love for golden retrievers.
 And that is where "Chance" got his name.
-It was a big change and a huge investment, but I have never regretted it for a second.
-He has cost far less than my rescue dogs in vet bills, was extremely easy to train, and is an absolute joy to be around.
-I can confidently take him anywhere and we have tried a little bit of every performance venue a golden is welcome in and loved every moment of it.
-This dog can really do anything.
+It was a big change, spending so much up front for a dog, but I have never regretted it for a second.
+In his 12 years, he cost far less than my rescue dogs in vet bills, was extremely easy to train, and was just an absolute joy to be around.
+I could confidently take him anywhere and we tried a little bit of every performance venue a golden is welcome in and loved every moment of it.

 From the "First" Litter breeding, we have seen that the combination of Chance and Bailey's personalities, physical characteristics, and pedigrees resulted in some truly phenomenal goldens who can excel in a variety of performance events while still being a perfect companion at home.
-Not only was I able to pursue my competition goals with Chance and Bailey, but have had the opportunity to do therapy work with both of them.
-And even more importantly are the puppies they produced who have excelled as family pets, competition partners, and several who successfully graduated from service dog programs and are now working dogs.
+Not only was I able to pursue my competition goals with Chance and Bailey, but I had the opportunity to do therapy work with both of them.
+And even more importantly are the puppies they produced who have excelled as family pets, competition partners, and several who successfully graduated from service dog programs to become life-saving working dogs.
 This was a long term goal of mine from the very beginning, and I am so grateful I was able to achieve it from the very first litter.

-Today we enjoy sharing our home with four generations of golden retrievers and strive to continue to produce healthy, stable, and versatile puppies that are true to what the breed was meant to be.
+Today we enjoy sharing our home with the legacy those first two Sunshine goldens left behind and strive to continue to produce healthy, stable, and versatile puppies that are true to what the breed was meant to be.